-What Are the Next Steps?
+Next Steps

 With a consensus-based package of Alternatives adopted for further consideration, the Steering Committee has recommended the following key next steps to advance them and select a Preferred Alternative:

+Feasibility Studies and Data Gaps: Several of the Alternatives contain projects that need additional targeted work to help understand their feasibility.
+The Steering Committee is developing a targeted list of actions for each Alternative.
+A major item will be to continue necessary engineering and design of selected alternatives.
+Another key item underway in 2017-2018 is to use the Walla Walla basin hydrologic model to improve the accuracy of the spreadsheet model originally used to vet Alternatives.

 Expanded Outreach: The Flow Study already benefits from a robust stakeholder process.
 However, the selection of Alternatives and the magnitude of the funding necessary to meet the Flow Study Objectives necessitates a broader audience.
 In late 2017, the Study Partners will extend formal invitations to new Washington and Oregon stakeholders who can help local constituencies shape the selection of a Preferred Alternative.

-Environmental Review: State Environmental Policy Act (SEPA) scoping and development of a National Environmental Policy Act (NEPA)/SEPA integration strategy is being planned by the Steering Committee in 2018.
+Environmental Review: Washington State Environmental Policy Act (SEPA) scoping and development of a National Environmental Policy Act (NEPA)/SEPA integration strategy is being planned by the Steering Committee in 2018.
 This will help vet Alternatives selected, identify data gaps in the analyses completed to-date, provide a formal way for all stakeholders to engage in the process, and allow the Steering Committee to help scope the budget and timeline for an Environmental Impact Statement (EIS).

-Feasibility Studies and Modeling: Several of the Alternatives contain projects that need additional targeted work to help understand their feasibility.
-The Steering Committee is developing a targeted list of actions for each Alternative.
-One key item underway in 2017-2018 is to use the Walla Walla basin hydrologic model to improve the accuracy of the spreadsheet model originally used to vet Alternatives.

 Legislation / Legal Coordination: A critical path item that is common to all of the Alternatives is to ensure that water supplies that are developed can be protected instream on both the Oregon and Washington sides of the border.
 The Washington Department of Ecology and Oregon Water Resources Department are actively exploring how to meet this need, either through existing statutory authorities or via Legislative change.
-At the same time, the Steering Committee is evaluating its current decision-making structure relative to other similar efforts throughout the West and determining how best to form a Bi-State Caucus.
+At the same time, the Steering Committee is evaluating its current decision-making structure relative to other similar efforts throughout the West and determining how best to form a Bi-State Caucus focused on the Walla Walla Basin.
+A pilot strategy to protect Bi-State flows is expected.

 On-Going Pilots and Early Action Projects: Several projects have already proceeded to pilot stage or could be developed as an Early Action Project for the selected Preferred Alternative.
-The Steering Committee is looking for a blend of immediate improvements on their way to a final solution.
+Following selection of a Preferred Alternative 2019+), the Steering Committee is looking for a blend of early action improvements (2021+) on their way to a final solution (2023+).

 Funding Coordination: Implementing a Preferred Alternative of the magnitude shown in Table ES-4 will require a combination of federal, state, and local partners.
-The Study Partners have already been successful in coordinating funding for initial phases of this work with OCR and USBR.
-Understanding how local irrigators and municipalities will benefit from a Preferred Alternative may help shape the degree to which local funding is available.
+The Study Partners have already been successful in coordinating funding for initial phases of this work with Ecology and USBR.
+Understanding how local irrigators and municipalities will benefit from a Preferred Alternative may help shape the degree to which local funding is available (e.g. potential cost-share of O&M costs).
 Capital funding tends to be easier to obtain than long-term O&M funding, which is a significant factor for some of the Alternatives.
 All of these issues are being actively evaluated by the Steering Committee.

-What is The Expected Timeline Moving Forward?
+Timeline Moving Forward

-The Steering Committee’s primarily focus is on the 2017-2019 biennium, for which it has secured funding from both OCR and USBR to continue implementation of the Flow Study.
+The Steering Committee’s primarily focus is on the 2017-2019 biennium, for which it has secured funding from both the Washington Legislature and USBR to continue implementation of the Flow Study.
 The Steering Committee has proposed implementing a Preferred Alternative over a 10-year planning horizon.
 Table ES-5 summarizes a timeline over the next 10 years.

 Table ES‐5: Projected Flow Study Timeline